truongnguyen3/nodebook/DOCKER_QUICKSTART.md

 # 1. Clone and enter directory
 git clone <repository> && cd nodebook

+# 2. Frontend is already built in dist/frontend/ ✅

-# 2. Deploy with one command
+# 3. Deploy with one command
 ./scripts/deploy.sh docker

-# 3. Open in browser
+# 4. Open in browser
 open http://localhost:8000
 ```